waptia/UmaMusumeAffinityMath/README.md

 Just translated some CN sites for how base affinity is calculated by Uma Musume.
+Then put the calculations into python code.
 Is this info useful?
-Probably not
+No